 Do you have a question for a tutor?
-You can submit your question to firstname.lastname@example.org, and we will feature it in an upcoming issue.
+You can submit your question through this Google Form: Ask a Tutor! or by email to email@example.com, and we will try to feature it in an upcoming issue.

 Where Can You See More?

-We have pretty active Social Media channels (@ssularc), so check us out (and follow us!) on Instagram, Facebook, and/or Twitter!
-We share events, celebrate holidays, offer study and writing tips from our staff, and we feature student staff on our IG Takeover Tuesdays!
+We have very active Social Media channels (@ssularc), so check us out (and follow us!) on Instagram, Facebook, and/or Twitter!
+We share LARC and Campus events, celebrate holidays, offer study and writing tips from our staff, and we feature student staff on our IG Takeover Tuesdays!
 Here you can follow along on a day-in-the-life of a Tutor, Learning Community Mentor, or Supplemental Instruction (SI) Leader!